THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 1)

 God is not a mercenary whose service is only needed in the days of battles against our enemies.
 Neither is God a waiter or steward at our beck and call, waiting on us to attend to all our whims and caprices.

-Besides, God is not a multi-purpose machine or tool that we can pick up and use for quick fixes or to get urgent tasks done, but set aside when not needed.
+Besides, God is not a multi-purpose machine or tool that we can pick up and use for quick fixes or get urgent tasks done but set aside when not needed.

 Although you can pray anywhere, anytime, and pray about or for anything; however, you cannot pray anyhow because God has given us in the Bible specific instructions and guidelines on how to pray effectively.